-The City of Kankakee is always looking for opportunities to leverage other additional resources to stretch federal dollars as far as they can go.
-This includes application for state and private grant funding.
-ECDA has recently been awarded grants through the

-National League of Cities for the City Inclusive Entrepreneurship Network (CIE).
+The City of Kankakee is always searching for ways to leverage additional resources to stretch federal dollars as far as they can go.
+This includes applications for state and private grant funding.
+The ECDA has been operating an award through the National League of Cities Inclusive Entrepreurnship Network (CIE).
 The City of Kankakee and ECDA are always looking for partnership opportunities to coordinate with other organizations.